Sport in South Africa: Australian rules football

 Australian rules football is a minor sport in South Africa.
-South Africa has a national team the South African national Australian rules football team.
-The team in 2007 competed against Australia's best Under 17 players, as well as defeating a touring Australian amateur senior team for the first time.
+South Africa has a national team, the South Africa national Australian rules football team.
+In 2007, the team competed against Australia's best Under-17 players and defeated a touring Australian amateur senior team for the first time.
 There are annual national championships, first held in 2008.
-The South African national team also competes in the Australian Football International Cup, essentially a World Cup for all countries apart from Australia, the only place where the sport is played professionally.
+The South African national team also competes in the Australian Football International Cup, a World Cup for all countries except Australia, the only place where the sport is played professionally.
 The South African national team's highest finish at the International Cup was third, in 2008.

 Baseball

 Baseball was introduced to South Africa by Americans who settled in the Transvaal province at the turn of the 20th century.
 South Africa is the leading team in Africa in both baseball and Baseball5.

 Basketball

 Basketball is an increasingly popular sport in South Africa, especially amongst the youth.
 The national federation Basketball South Africa was founded in 1992 and is one of the youngest members of the global basketball governing body FIBA.
 The national team competes at the FIBA Africa Championship.

 So far, no basketball player of South African nationality has made it to the NBA.
 However, South Africa was the birthplace to Steve Nash, two-time MVP in the NBA, and Swiss NBA player Thabo Sefolosha has a South African father.